TheTechOddBug/lon-mirror/README.md

 Why lon-mirror Still Matters

-Now that OMNIABASE exists as the umbrella framework and OMNIA exists as the cleaner branch-facing repository, lon-mirror should be understood as preserving what those repositories do not try to contain all at once:
+Now that OMNIABASE exists as the umbrella framework and OMNIA exists as the cleaner branch-facing repository, lon-mirror should be read as preserving what those repositories do not try to contain all at once:

 the deeper operational archive